-Jesinoski began his DAV career as a member of Class II at the National Service Officer Training Academy at Denver in 1995.
+Jesinoski began his DAV career as a member of Class II at the National Service Officer Training Academy in Denver in 1995.
 Following graduation from the academy, he worked on the front lines of DAV’s largest service initiative and represented veterans in their claims for benefits.

 In 2007, he was appointed deputy director of human resources and relocated to DAV National Headquarters before taking the lead as director in 2009.
-Then, in 2011, he returned to Washington, D.C. to lead DAV’s service and legislative efforts as executive director and as DAV’s principal spokesperson at the Department of Veterans Affairs, Congress and the White House.
+Then, in 2011, he returned to Washington, D.C., to lead DAV’s service and legislative efforts as executive director and as DAV’s principal spokesperson at the Department of Veterans Affairs, Congress and the White House.
 He served in that capacity until his current appointment in August 2013.

-Jesinoski focused on improving efficiencies and aligning DAV’s efforts and collaboration across all of the organization’s departments.
-He’s initiated several DAV programs, such as the transition service program, the employment and entrepreneurship departments, service officer certification training, case management system, the results management office and the most significant IT infrastructure project in the organization’s history.
-He also led the site selection and construction of DAV’s National Headquarters.
+Jesinoski is focused on improving efficiencies and aligning DAV’s efforts and collaboration across the organization’s departments.
+He’s initiated several DAV programs, such as the transition service program, the employment and entrepreneurship departments, service officer certification training, the case management system, the results management office and the most significant IT infrastructure project in the organization’s history.
+He also led the site selection and construction of DAV’s new national headquarters.
 Internally, he’s championed benefit enhancements, such as a performance and retention program, flexible work schedule, accelerated PTO allotments, and bereavement and parental leave.

 A native of Ottertail County, Minnesota, Jesinoski was medically discharged from the Marine Corps in 1993.
-He is certified as a Senior Professional in Human Resources (SPHR), having earned his initial certification from the Human Resources Certification Institute in 2008.
+He earned his initial Senior Professional in Human Resources (SPHR) certification from the Human Resources Certification Institute in 2008.